WaSTE HEAT WORKING Group

 (2022 – Present)

-Led by SHARC Energy, the project aims to expand the recovery of energy created by wastewater capture from commercial and residential buildings in King County in Washington.
+A collaboration between BUILT Cluster Waste Heat participants, SHARC Energy, King County Wastewater Treatment Division, and McKinstry, this project aims to expand the recovery of energy created by wastewater capture from commercial and residential buildings at Alexandria’s Mega Campus Initiative in King County.
+Read more here.

 One objective of the project is to secure a state regulatory definition of waste heat to be included in the state’s definition of clean energy sources.
 This will allow SHARC and other similar companies to be eligible for Thermal Renewable Energy Credits (T-RECs) and other benefits that come with the state’s clean energy designation.
 Learn more about SHARC Energy and their proprietary technology here.